findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 }
 ```

 That's clear and easy to skim.
-It's also very easy to extend to use table
+It's also straightforward to extend to use table
 testing.
 I left it for the reader to figure out how that code renders without
-assert package.
+an assert package.

-### Function Inline Expansion
+## Function Inline Expansion

-Let's write our own version of the famous `assert` function to show how function
+Let's write our version of the famous `assert` function to show how function
-inlining can help the readability outside of the tests without sacrificing the
+inlining can help readability outside of the tests without sacrificing
 performance.

 ```go